-The final internal audit report includes the agreed aAction pPlan, which details the audit recommendations, priority, management response, officer responsible and timescale for implementation.
+The final internal audit report includes the agreed action plan, which details the audit recommendations, priority, management response, officer responsible and timescale for implementation.

 All reports will contain a scope and objectives and the internal audit observations of the assignment, together with the overall opinion on the adequacy of the internal control environment.
 For each audit carried out Internal Audit arrives at a conclusion that assesses the level of assurance that can be placed on the system of internal control being reviewed in one of four categories.
 The category reflects the assessment of the robustness of the internal control environment with an opinion on whether the actual controls in place are being consistently applied.
 The categories of assurance are detailed in the table below.

-Category Category Description Substantial Assurance Audit are pleased to be able to report substantial assurance can be given that the system, process or activity should achieve its objectives safely and effectively and that controls are in place and operating satisfactorily.
-There is a sound system of internal control designed to achieve the organisation's objectives.
+Category Category Description Substantial Assurance There is a sound system of internal control designed to achieve the organisation's objectives.
 The control processes tested are being consistently applied.
-Formatted: Font: Verdana, 10 pt Formatted: Font: (Default) Verdana, 10 pt, Font color: Auto Adequate Reasonable Assurance Audit are pleased to be able to report reasonable assurance can be given that the system, process or activity should achieve its objectives safely and effectively however there are some control weaknesses but most key controls are in place and operating effectively.
-Formatted: Normal (Web), Line spacing: At least 13.5 pt While there is a basically sound system of internal control, there are some weaknesses which may put the organisation's objectives in this area at risk.
+Reasonable Assurance While there is a basically sound system of internal control, there are some weaknesses which may put the organisation's objectives in this area at risk.
 There is a low level of non-compliance with some of the control processes applied.
-Formatted: Font: Verdana, 10 pt Formatted: Normal (Web), Line spacing: At least 13.5 pt Limited Assurance It is with some concern that Audit have to report only limited assurance can be given that the system, process or activity will achieve its objectives safely and offectively as controls are in place but operating poorly, or controls in place are inadequate.
-Weaknesses in the system of internal controls are such as to put the organisation's objectives in this area at risk.
+Limited Assurance Weaknesses in the system of internal controls are such as to put the organisation's objectives in this area at risk.
 There is a moderate level of non-compliance with some of the control processes applied.
-Formatted: Font: Verdana, 10 pt Formatted: Font: (Default) Verdana, 10 pt, Font color: Auto Formatted: Normal (Web), Line spacing: At least 13.5 pt No Assurance It is with some concern that Audit has to report no assurance can be given that the system, process or activity will achieve its objectives safely and effectively as controls are not in place or are failing.
-Significant weakness in the design and application of controls mean that no assurance can be given that the organisation will meet its objectives in this area.
-Formatted: Font: Verdana, 10 pt Formatted: Normal (Web), Line spacing: At least 13.5 pt
+No Assurance Significant weakness in the design and application of controls mean that no assurance can be given that the organisation will meet its objectives in this area.